pymupdf/PyMuPDF/docs/document.rst

     .. method:: insert_page(pno, text=None, fontsize=11, width=595, height=842, fontname="helv", fontfile=None, color=None)

       PDF only: Insert a new page and insert some text.
-Convenience function which combines :meth:`Document.new_page` and (parts of) :meth:`Page.insertText`.
+Convenience function which combines :meth:`Document.new_page` and (parts of) :meth:`Page.insert_text`.

       :arg int pno: page number (0-based) **in front of which** to insert.
 Must be in *range(-1, len(doc) + 1)*.
 Special values -1 and *len(doc)* insert **after** the last page.